RuchithaKunchala/NitW-teamINFINIX/README.md

 # Tic-Tac-Toe Using Minimax
-Implementation of the Minimax Algotithm to build an unbeatable TIC TAC TOE game powered by AI. <br/>
+Implementation of the Minimax Algorithm to build an unbeatable TIC TAC TOE game powered by AI. <br/>
 Click Here :point_right: https://tanvishekhar.github.io/TicTacToe/index.html to play the Game